-Forth Capital’s pension specialists can provide you with unbiased information that allows you to make informed decisions about pension transfers when living in locations such as Australia, the USA, Hong Kong, New Zealand, France, Switzerland, Germany, Ireland, Spain and many others.
+Forth Capital’s pension specialists can provide you with information that allows you to make informed decisions about pension transfers when living in locations such as Australia, the USA, Hong Kong, New Zealand, France, Switzerland, Germany, Ireland, Spain and many others.

 Whether you have been living abroad for a day or a decade, our experienced team is just a call away.

 Over the course of your working life you may have had the opportunity to work in one or more countries.
 You will have experienced different cultures and you may have even found a place that has captivated you to such an extent that you have decided to build your life there.
 Or perhaps you are a foreign national who lived and worked in the United Kingdom and established a UK pension scheme and have decided to return home.

 Whatever your unique personal circumstances, maybe you should consider the benefits of transferring your UK pension to a friendlier tax efficient structure.

 In April 2006, it was announced that anyone with a personal or occupational UK pension fund who has left or intends to leave the UK to become non-resident for tax purposes may be able to transfer their retirement savings to a more appropriate scheme.